CrunchyData/crunchy-postgresql-manager/README.md

     yum install -y gcc
     yum install -y golang

-Obtaining some updates to the CPM code may require the Git package manager.
-It can be installed on Fedora/RH with this command:

-    yum install -y git

 CPM also requires the Docker program is installed, running, and will stay running after a restart: